Forgot Your Password?

 Home » Diabetes » Diabetes Month – Diabetes Awareness, Getting Involved

 November is Diabetes Awareness Month with November 14th being World Diabetes Day.
 This is a time dedicated to raising awareness about diabetes and the complications associated with it.
-For this year’s Diabetes Month, the theme is linking diabetes and cardiovascular disease.
+Each year, a theme is given to America’s Diabetes Month, whether it’s understanding the link between diabetes and cardiovascular health or diabetes in the youth.

 Diabetes is an illness often misunderstood and misrepresented.
 This is understandable considering there are two main types, both of which can be complex.
 So, for Diabetes Month we’re going to cover some facts and discuss ways for you to get involved.

 Diabetes Month is important for a variety of reasons.
-Maybe once we rattle off some statistics you will start to understand why.
+Maybe once we rattle off some statistics around diabetes you will start to understand why.

 First, let’s briefly cover the two main types of diabetes which are type 1 and type 2.
 Type 1 is also known as juvenile diabetes and is an autoimmune disorder.
 Type 2 is not autoimmune and typically affects those that are later in their years and maybe overweight.
 Visit our blog for more information about the different types of diabetes.